iiimosley/synthTest/README.md

 ## Authenticated User Features

-Registered users can save, load, edit/overwrite, & delete patches that hold user-specified parameters for the synthesizer (full CRUD methodology).
+Registered users can save, load, edit/overwrite, & delete patches that hold user-specified parameters for the synthesizer.

 ![Synth ULX Patches](https://raw.githubusercontent.com/iiimosley/synthULX/master/images/synthULX-patches.png "Synth ULX patch menu")

 ## Integrative Learning

 *SynthULX* also provides a **SynthBuilder** feature.
 The **SynthBuilder** walks users through a step-by-step tutorial explaining each synthesizer component's functionality (with responsive visual diagrams to each component) and allows users to adjust parameters to their desired value.
-Once the tutorial is complete, the **SynthBuilder** loads the user-defined parameters to the web application synthesizer for key-event utilization.
+Once the tutorial is complete, the **SynthBuilder** loads the user-defined parameters to the web application synthesizer for QWERTY keyboard performance.

 ![Synth ULX SynthBuilder](https://raw.githubusercontent.com/iiimosley/synthULX/master/images/synthULX-builder.png "Synth ULX Synth Builder")